JHU-PL-Lab/www-fpse/lecture/intro.md

 * More generally than limited mutation, most functions only return data, they have no other behaviors on the side (no "side effects")
   - No printing, I/O, mutating, raising exceptions, etc.
 * Lack of side effects is called "referential transparency" - variable values don't change out from under you (follows how math behaves).
-* Standard data structures are analogues of imperative ones: dictionaries, lists, etc, but can be *immutable* - instead of mutating, make a fresh copy.
+* Functional data structures are analogues of imperative ones: dictionaries, lists, etc, but can be *immutable*
+  - Instead of mutating, make a fresh copy.
+  - Sounds like it will be extremely inefficient but it is reasonable in many cases.

 ### FP and Math
 * Mathematical functions are implicitly immutable (think about it - no "assignment"!) so FP aligns closely with math